 Mexico is considered to be a fantastic destination for expat families looking to start a new chapter in their lives.
-The country certainly combines a good work-life balance and the cost of living is relatively cheap compared to its US neighbor.
+The country certainly combines a good work-life balance and the cost of living is relatively cheap compared to its US neighbour.

 If you have concerns about your family’s health matters, then you will be relieved to know that the country has an established healthcare system consisting of public and private hospitals.
 Both healthcare sectors offer appropriate care, but expats will find private hospitals more attractive due to the higher level of medical services and attention, especially for children.
 Additionally, childcare options and services are also widely available in Mexico and recognized as child-friendly.

-Health matters for the family in Mexico
+Health Matters for the Family in Mexico

 In Mexico, the public healthcare system is much more affordable than its private healthcare counterpart, however, standards and services are often lower in these public hospitals.
-The medical costs are covered by the Mexican Institute of Social Security – Instituto Mexicano de Seguro Social (IMSS) but only applies to residents that are eligible for coverage.
+The medical costs are covered by the Mexican Institute of Social Security – Instituto Mexicano de Seguro Social (IMSS) but only apply to residents that are eligible for coverage.

 Expat families will most likely not be eligible as you’ll need to be either a Mexican citizen or a legal resident.
 This is why expat families are encouraged to consider comprehensive family medical insurance plans so that they can access private healthcare for their medical requirements.

-Paying for the medical costs
+Paying for the Medical Costs

 Contrary to the public healthcare system, where eligible individuals and their family members are covered by the IMSS, expat families will have to pay out-of-pocket for medical costs.

 Although most expat families are likely to be able to afford the initial costs, there could be times that these medical costs add up when treating severe and unexpected health illnesses like cancer or heart disease.
-Complex diagnostics, medical treatments, and medical expertise can elevate the medical costs quickly to a large and unimaginable sum.
+Complex diagnostics, medical treatments, and medical expertise can elevate medical costs quickly to a large and unimaginable sum.

 This is why expat families and especially households with young children are encouraged to secure a suitable family medical insurance plan before moving over or when they have initially settled in Mexico.